WHO ARE THE ‘FRIENDS OF THE FORGOTTEN WOODLANDS INC.’?

-No. of Trees Planted by FoFW volunteers
+No. of Trees grown by FoFW Volunteers

 Research Projects

-The focus of FoFW has been to collect seed and propagate from remaining remnants and establish new populations which mix their genetics, helping to overcome issues associated with inbreeding and adaption to changing environments.
+The main focus of FoFW has been to collect seed and propagate from remaining remnants and establish new populations which mix their genetics, helping to overcome issues associated with inbreeding and adaption to changing environments.
 Local wildlife is also a key beneficiary of such plantings.

 - The trees are GPS and provenance (source) recorded.
 The first plantings are already producing seed.